b00f/docs/content/protocol/blockchain/account.md

 ## Treasury Account

-The Treasury account is a special account in the Pactus blockchain that holds 21 million coins at the genesis time.
+The Treasury account is a special account in the Pactus blockchain that holds the block reward coins.
-The treasury address is defined as: `000000000000000000000000000000000000000000`.
+The Treasury address is defined as: `000000000000000000000000000000000000000000` and its Number is set to `0`.
 The [address type](/protocol/blockchain/address/#address-type) is 0, and therefore, it doesn't have any key pair associated with it.

-Every time a block is created, one coin from the Treasury account transfers to the proposer account as a block reward.
+Every time a block is created, one coin from the Treasury account is distributed as a block reward.